uncomfyhalomacro/bunny/README.md

 ```

-See [./tests/](./tests/) for check for how each functionality behaves.
+See [./tests/](./tests/) to check on how each functionality behaves.

 You may want to run this with `sudo` privileges.